ButkiewiczP/JamTracker/stateTracer/README.md

     Switch: -x (--hex)
     Description: Use this switch to read the input file and output it as hex

-    ** Currently Not Enabled **
     Switch: -p (--compare)
-    Description: Use this switch to search through input files for speciic hex values, and then intersect the sets to find common offsets
+    Description: Use this switch to add a file to a list of files to do byte-comparing on.

 Optional Switches:
 ------------------